Child neurology residency

 Application requirements

 Applications and the following documents are accepted only through the Electronic Residency Application Service (ERAS).
-We require:
+We request:

 • Excellent communication skills

-• MD applicants should have scores of 205 or higher on both Step 1 and Step 2 of the USMLE
+• MD applicants should have completed and passed both Step 1 and Step 2 of the USMLE

-• DO applicants should have scores of 550 of higher on both COMLEX 1 and 2
+• DO applicants should have completed and passed both COMLEX 1 and 2

 • Recent clinical experience within the United States